-“Lucas and I have always been, and will always be, the absolute worst at keeping a gift or a secret from each other.
+Lucas and I have always been, and will always be, the absolute worst at keeping a gift or a secret from each other.
 When Christmas rolls around at our house, we typically do not have a gift left to give to each other on Christmas day because we’ve already opened everything in the days leading up to Christmas – normally just after the other has wrapped the gift.
-The same thing applied to our wedding gifts.
-We exchanged gifts about a week before the wedding and Lucas gave me the most beautiful, yellow gold signet ring from Diamond Collection in Georgetown.
+The same thing applies to our wedding gifts.
+We exchanged gifts about a week before the wedding, and Lucas gave me the most beautiful yellow gold signet ring from Diamond Collection in Georgetown.
 It has a beautiful filigree on either side of the center, where he had a “W” initial engraved.
-Signet rings were big in the 1800’s when people often stamped the back of their outgoing mail with wax and sealed it with a signet ring that had the initial of their last name on it.
-It was such a special and thoughtful gift that I wore it on my right hand the day of the wedding.
-The second wedding accessory that was really special to me were my earrings.
-I wanted to have something special to pass down to our children one day that really represented both of us.
-I was searching for a special pair of earrings when I walked into my favorite jewelry store, Diamond Collection, when I spotted these earrings from afar.
+Signet rings were big in the 1800s when people often stamped the back of their outgoing mail with wax and sealed it with a signet ring with the initials of their last name.
+It was such a special and thoughtful gift that I wore it on my right hand on the day of the wedding.
+The second wedding accessory that was special to me was my earrings.
+I wanted to have something special to pass to our children one day that represented both of us.
+I was searching for a special pair of earrings when I walked into my favorite jewelry store, Diamond Collection when I spotted these earrings from afar.
 They were gorgeous drop pearl earrings with diamonds and a single sapphire.
 These were exactly what I’d been looking for and were a true representation of Lucas and myself.
-I love pearls and Lucas’ birthstone is sapphire so I know that these will be special to one of our babies one day.”
+I love pearls, and Lucas’ birthstone is sapphire, so I know that these will be special to one of our babies one day.

-“Lucas didn’t want to be like every other wedding and give money to a golf course and to exchange vows on a golf cart path so we kept looking.
-We were on the way home from a venue tour and passed Hobcaw Barony and Lucas asked me to call them, just to see if we could tour there.
-We didn’t think they did weddings but it was worth a shot!
-I called them that following Monday and we did a tour by the end of the week.
-It was March 2018 and it should have been so cold outside, especially being on Winyah Bay but it was absolutely beautiful.
-We were given the full tour and history on the barony and all of the historical significance that went along with the property.
-Lucas was wide-eyed and so captivated by the stories and it was then that I knew this is where we’d be married.
-When we actually arrived at Hobcaw House which is four miles off of 17 bypass, we were in awe.
-The house was absolutely beautiful and the views of Winyah Bay were breathtaking.
+Lucas didn’t want to be like every other wedding and give money to a golf course and exchange vows on a golf cart path, so we kept looking.
+We were on the way home from a venue tour and passed Hobcaw Barony, and Lucas asked me to call them just to see if we could tour there.
+We didn’t think they did weddings, but it was worth a shot!
+I called them that following Monday, and we did a tour by the end of the week.
+It was March 2018, and it should have been so cold outside, especially on Winyah Bay, but it was absolutely beautiful.
+We were given the full tour and history of the barony and all of the historical significance that went along with the property.
+Lucas was wide-eyed and so captivated by the stories, and it was then that I knew this is where we’d be married.
+When we actually arrived at Hobcaw House, which is four miles off of 17 bypasses, we were in awe.
+The house was absolutely beautiful, and the views of Winyah Bay were breathtaking.
 The scenery was something that should’ve been straight out of a southern movie.
 There were hundreds of beautiful oak trees with Spanish moss gently blowing in the breeze.
-The Baruch family purchased the Barony in 1905 and upon arriving to the house, you could see the century-old character it had.
-When we walked inside, it was like a time warp, back to the early 1900’s which is what Lucas and I live for.
+The Baruch family purchased the Barony in 1905 and upon arriving at the house, you could see the century-old character it had.
+When we walked inside, it was like a time warp, back to the early 1900s, which is what Lucas and I live for.
 We share a love for anything old and enjoy plundering through antique shops together.
 This home was like our very own antique shop to sift through.
-Everything in the home held it’s own story and we were so overwhelmed with joy to be in the house.
-Hobcaw House became a retreat for US President Franklin Roosevelt and foreign dignitary, Winston Churchill, who were close friends with the Baruch family.
-When we left the house, I saw the happiness that took over Lucas’ face and while he wouldn’t say “yes” on the spot, I knew in my heart that’s where we’d be married!”
+Everything in the home held its own story, and we were so overwhelmed with joy to be in the house.
+Hobcaw House became a retreat for US President Franklin Roosevelt and foreign dignitary Winston Churchill, who were close friends with the Baruch family.
+When we left the house, I saw the happiness that took over Lucas’ face, and while he wouldn’t say “yes” on the spot, I knew in my heart that’s where we’d be married!”

 back to top